nullableVoidPtr/nfcf-info/docs/authentication.md

 It is unknown if and how access control is implemented across managers/issuers, and whether it is constructed similar to GSKs and USKs.

 A Group Key may be a merger of both GSK and USK, into one key and corresponding list of areas and services.

+## PIN code[@sonyFeliCaPINCodePatent2011]

+> Deprecated?

+Mentioned in patents but not public documentation.
+A separate service (*not* an overlay service) that doesn't handle data, but reads in PIN access attempts such that the user can write input attempts to the PIN code service(?) and then be authenticated to the corresponding service/area.

+A PIN service code is the corresponding area/service code (*not* number(?)) with the 5th bit (0x20) set.